 Addressing occupational violence and aggression in healthcare

-‘It’s Never OK’ ads play out scenarios faced by healthcare employees on a daily basis; paramedics responding to emergency calls, aged care workers completing their duties, and nurses undertaking procedures on a busy ward – all of which feature very real acts of aggression towards the workers from members of the public.
+‘It’s Never OK’ ads depict scenarios faced by healthcare employees on a daily basis, including paramedics responding to emergency calls, aged care workers completing their duties, and nurses undertaking procedures on a busy ward – all of which feature very real acts of aggression towards the workers from members of the public.
 95% of our healthcare workers report having experienced physical or verbal assault.

 Wilson Security are proud to work closely with workplaces across the healthcare industry, creating tailored security plans to protect workers from abuse.